 Google and search engines in general tend to be among the most popular choices of Pay Per Click advertising platforms ad platforms for a simple reason: they allow you to reach leads whose searches align with your products or services.
 With a solid PPC campaign plan, you can be confident the people seeing your PPC ads are likely to be interested in the services your law firm offers.

-A strong PPC marketings strategy will help your firm quickly attract new leads and spread brand awareness when you’re just starting out.
-In the long run, your search engine optimization (SEO) strategy will help you maintain the momentum PPC marketings initially generated.
+A strong PPC marketing strategy will help your firm quickly attract new leads and spread brand awareness when you’re just starting out.
+In the long run, your search engine optimization (SEO) strategy will help you maintain the momentum PPC marketing initially generated.

 PPC campaign essentially complements SEO marketing in this way.
 You can take what you’ve learned from your PPC campaigns and apply those lessons to your SEO strategy.
 Specifically, when you know which keywords and copy make the strongest impression on your target audience, you can incorporate them into your titles, meta descriptions, calls to action, and website content, optimizing your PPC & SEO based on a genuine understanding of what does and does not work.

 PPC campaign can also be useful if your law firms has any PR problems.
 No one needs to tell you attorneys can face bad PR for plenty of reasons.
 Not all of them are good reasons.
 Regardless, negative articles and mentions of your firm can make attracting leads a lot more difficult than you’d like it to be if those articles and mentions show up high in relevant search engine results pages (SERPs).